 A power struggle collapses when you withdraw your energy from it.
 Power struggles become uninteresting to you when you change your intention from winning to learning about yourself.

-June 17, 18, 24 and 25, 2022, we are offering a 40-hour virtual training for professionals seeking to become trained parenting coordinators.
-Each participant will gain the knowledge, skills, and practical tools to work as a parenting coordinator from highly skilled professionals including two lawyers, a psychologist, and a Family Law Magistrate.
+We offer a 40-hour virtual Parenting Coordination training for professionals seeking to become trained parenting coordinators.
+Each participant will gain the knowledge, skills, and practical tools to work as a parenting coordinator from highly skilled professionals, including two lawyers, a psychologist, and a Family Law Magistrate.
 Graduates will receive a certificate of completion for a 40-hour parenting coordination training upon completion of all training modules.
 This training is consistent with the recommendations for comprehensive training of parenting coordinators, Appendix A, of the Guidelines for Parenting Coordination developed by the AFCC Task Force on Parenting Coordination (2019).
 This training also meets the requirements of Maryland Rule 9-205.2.

 No therapist-patient relationship and/or privilege is created between the Parenting Coordinator and the clients/parents.
 Communication between the Parenting Coordinator and the parties is not confidential.
 The role that is confused the most with Parenting Coordination is that of co-parenting counselor.
 The major difference is that co-parent counseling is a confidential process, and information gathered through co-parent counseling cannot be shared with the Court.
 They may appear to be the same service because co-parenting counseling assists the parents to work more effectively as co-parents for the betterment of the child.
 A Co-parent counselor lacks authority to report non compliance.
 Parenting Coordinators are expected to testify when needed.
 Therefore, monitoring of parental behaviors and compliance with court orders cannot be accomplished through co-parent counseling.
 Parent Coordination is a non-confidential process, and holds the behaviors and conduct of parents accountable Rarely do Parenting Coordinators have to testify.
 Usually the knowledge that the Parenting Coordinator could testify, is enough to compel meaningfully engagement and best efforts by each parent.